jgreathouse9/CodingRGSU2025S/schedule.md

 ## Schedule Office Hours

-Barring emergencies, always sincerely attempt the steps listed in "Use Your Resources" and "Post on GitHub Issues" before scheduling.
+Barring emergencies, always sincerely attempt the steps listed in "Use Your Resources" before meeting with me.
+Otherwise, just email me and we can set up some time to talk

-Then, and only then, should you **[schedule an appointment on your instructor's Calendly](https://calendly.com/jamisoncrawford/20min)**.

 <br>
 <br>